Kent1011/client_information/README.md

 ### Software Information

-"Software" is stand for the "software" run your application. e.g. "Operating System" for iOS/Android project, "Browser" for web project.
+"Software" stands for the "software" that runs your application, such as "Operating System" for iOS/Android projects or "Browser" for web projects.

 <table>
   <tr>